bridge-codes/bridge/www/docs/quickstart.md

 # Quickstart

-Welcome to the Bridge documentation!

-If you have any questions about anything related to Bridge or if you want to discuss with us and the community, you are welcome to join our **[discord](https://discord.gg/yxjrwm7Bfr)**.

 ## Autimatic Setup

 We recommend creating a new Bridge app using `create-bridge-app`, which sets up everything automatically for you.
 (You don't need to create an empty directory, `create-bridge-app` will make one for you.)
 To create a project, run: